Biswajit-S/TemparatureService/docs/Future Improvements.md

-# Future Improvemnets
+# Future Improvements

 ## Database Connection
-* The DB Connection is hard-coded in hibernate configuration file, which is a bad.
+* The DB Connection is hard-coded in hibernate configuration file, which is a bad practice.
 They can be read from a properties file.
 * Every API request creates a DB new connection.
 Connection pooling can be used.

 ## GET Temperature API